Skip to main content

 Current Limitations

-• Under the current qodercli implementation, non-existent --plugin-dir paths are silently ignored in SDK mode; to explicitly diagnose plugin loading failures, currently the only option is reloadPlugins().error_count as a fallback.
+• In the current qodercli implementation, nonexistent --plugin-dir paths are silently ignored in SDK mode; the only explicit diagnostic today is the post-reload error_count.

-• reloadPlugins() is a runtime control API exposed by the SDK; if the current CLI version returns internal errors related to this._plugins, an upgrade to the fixed qodercli is needed.
+• Reload is a runtime control API exposed by the SDK; if your CLI version returns internal this._plugins errors, upgrade to a fixed qodercli.